 There was a thread in a comics history Facebook group last week that I found interesting because to me it was an example of "buying into the myth" when it comes to Stan Lee's claims about Marvel's unique qualities and its success compared to its competitors in the 1960s.
 Even though everyone accepts that Lee was a constant salesman and self-promoter (which is often cited as one of his strengths by his many fans) it's mystifying to me that so many accept what Lee claimed even in cases where the facts suggest otherwise.

-I don't want to pick on the Facebook poster that prompted this blog post since at least he seemed sincere and well-meaning.
-But here's what happened...
 Comics historian Bob Beerbohm started a thread pointing out that Marvel didn't begin to overtake DC in sales until 1972, when the cover price (and page count) of DC titles was raised to 25 cents while Marvel stayed at the lower page count for 20 cents.
 (It should be noted that sales were generally in decline for most magazines in the 1970s.
 While Marvel's sales had increased during the late 1960s, their gains did not approach the numbers of DC's former heights.)

-the once-struggling Marvel did surprise the comic book industry when it began outselling DC in the mid-1960s, thanks in large part to the colorful, interconnected universe of characters such as Spider-Man, Fantastic Four, The Avengers and X-Men."
+Anyway, this fact is at odds with the conventional fan wisdom (but false belief) that Marvel was outselling DC during the 1960s.
+The fan mentality is that since Marvel had some creative momentum in the early-to-mid 1960s with the introduction of new characters like Spidey and Hulk, this surely meant that they were beating DC in sales.
+This myth even appeared in a Hollywood Reporter article in 2017 which claimed "the once-struggling Marvel did surprise the comic book industry when it began outselling DC in the mid-1960s, thanks in large part to the colorful, interconnected universe of characters such as Spider-Man, Fantastic Four, The Avengers and X-Men."
 But comic book sales in the 1960s had little to do with what collectors and fandom (which was dominated by Marvel fans by the 1970s) cared about.
 So, the facts contradict the fannish assumption that Marvel was besting DC sales-wise during the Silver Age, despite Lee's boasts early on about the "Marvel Age of Comics" and taking the world by storm.

 See, for example, page 73 of Lee's book Origins of Marvel Comics, where he writes "As each succeeding issue of The Fantastic Four increased in sales and in popularity, we felt it behooved us no longer to deny a breathlessly waiting mankind the indescribable pleasure of another mighty Marvel superhero."
 On its face, such a sentence is not meant to be taken seriously, just Lee exaggerating for humorous effect.
 In this way, Lee was able to make a claim about the extent of Marvel's popularity without its substance being questioned or scrutinized because he's obviously just kidding around.
 The problem is that many of Lee's readers took his claims seriously, and then have continued to repeat them to others with a straight face.
 It happened in the 1960s when the comics were coming out, as many young fans became "faithful" Marvelites, urged on by Lee's partisan cheerleading, and then entered the industry as professionals or prominent fans in the decades that followed, helping to promulgate the notion of 1960s Marvel as the gold standard in comics.
 As other companies (including DC) tried to emulate Marvel in later decades, catering to the interests of the obsessive fan market, the industry was remade in Marvel's image -- arguably to its detriment.